jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 - Prelusory goals: specific achievable state of affairs.
 They can be described before, or independently of, any game of which it may be, or come to be, a part.
 - Lusory goals: winning the game.
 Game specific.
 - Lusory means: means which are permitted (legal or legitimate) in the attempt to achieve prelusory goals.
-- Constitutive rules: ruels which prohibit use of the most efficient means for reaching a prelusory goal.
+- Constitutive rules: rules which prohibit use of the most efficient means for reaching a prelusory goal.
 - Lusory attitude: the acceptance of constitutive rules just so the activity made possible by such acceptance can occur.

 ### Lusory Attitude -- the game attitude